jpcima/Hera/README.md

 This synthesizer is considered of **alpha quality** currently.
 It can produce some decent sounds, but the timbres can, and will most likely change in future revisions.
-Compatibility will not guaranteed.
+Compatibility will not be guaranteed.
 It is known that the emulation is not accurate in many aspects.

 The work is based partially on reverse-engineering and code made by others.
 See references [1] [2].
 Accordingly, the GPL license applies to this project.